 - You should log into the application portal with at least level 3 eRecognition (eH3) and a level 3 authorisation for RVO services. - If you are an intermediary or an agent, in addition to eH3, you will also need a supply chain authorisation for each company to log into the portal.
 Please apply for supply chain authorisation in good time.
-You can read more information about supply chain authorisation on the eHerkenning (eRecognition) website.
+You can read more information about supply chain authorisation on the www.eherkenning.nl/ketenmachtiging.